slothy-optimizer/slothy/tutorial/README.md

 5) Optimizing a full Neon NTT
 6) Visualising SLOTHY optimizations
 7) Optimizing larger pieces of code
-8) Modelling a different microarchitecture
+8) Adding a new microarchitecture

 ## 1. Installation